Pete Zervakis anchors Live At Daybreak at 4:30 every Monday through Friday on TODAY'S TMJ4.

 Pete graduated with Highest Campus-Wide Honors from the University of Illinois at Urbana-Champaign.
 As a student, he worked as a reporter and anchor at the university's cable television station, UI-7 News.
 Pete also reported for both the sports and features desks at The Daily Illini, an independent, student-run newspaper at the University of Illinois.

-Outside of the newsroom, Pete enjoys working out.
-He is also a constant reader of political news and history books, and remains involved with the Chicago-based PanHellenic Scholarship Foundation, which awards academic scholarships to Greek-American students.
+Outside of the newsroom, Pete is an active member of the Annunciation Greek Orthodox Church in Milwaukee.
+He also remains involved with the Chicago-based PanHellenic Scholarship Foundation, which awards academic scholarships to Greek-American students.

 Pete can always be found cheering on his beloved Fighting Illini sports teams and, as a former soccer player, is a huge fan of English Premier League squad Chelsea FC.